kostola/anthropic-agent/README.md

 # Anthropic Agent

-A command-line AI agent built in Go that provides an interactive interface to chat with Claude (Anthropic's AI assistant) with tool-calling capabilities.
+A command-line AI agent that provides an interactive interface to chat with Claude (Anthropic's AI assistant) with tool-calling capabilities.
+This repository contains two implementations: **Go** and **Python**.

 ## Overview

-This project demonstrates how to build a functional AI agent using Anthropic's Claude API with tool integration.
-The agent can maintain conversation context, execute tools, and provide a clean terminal-based interface for interaction.
+This project demonstrates how to build functional AI agents using Anthropic's Claude API with tool integration.
+Both implementations can maintain conversation context, execute tools, and provide a clean terminal-based interface for interaction.

-This project is inspired by Thorsten Ball's tutorial ["How to Build an Agent"](https://ampcode.com/how-to-build-an-agent).
+The project is inspired by Thorsten Ball's tutorial ["How to Build an Agent"](https://ampcode.com/how-to-build-an-agent) and showcases the same agent logic implemented in two different programming languages with their respective ecosystems.

 ## Features

+Both implementations provide:
 - **Interactive CLI Chat**: Chat with Claude directly from your terminal
 - **Tool Integration**: Extensible tool system allowing Claude to execute functions
 - **File Operations**: Built-in `read_file` tool for examining file contents